cpldcpu/BitNetMCU/docs/documentation.md

 ## Aug 3rd, 2024: Stepped Learning Rate Schedule

-The Bitnet paper used a learning rate schedule that[^4] with a stepwise reduction after half of the epochs.
+The BitNet paper used a learning rate schedule[^4] with a stepwise reduction after half of the epochs.
 I implemented a similar behavior by adding a configuration option that halves the learning rate at a designated epoch.
 To deactivate this behavior, the parameter can be set to an invalid epoch or be commented out.

 ```
 halve_lr_epoch: 30  # Epoch at which to halve the learning rate